Insulated Clothing Buying Guide

 Insulation doesn't impart new heat – it prevents you from losing the heat you generate.

-All insulation works by creating numerous tiny pockets of air close to the skin.
-Air is a poor conductor of heat, so the air trapped inside an insulating garment reduces the amount of heat that can escape outwards.
+All insulation works by creating many tiny pockets of air close to the skin.
+Air is a poor conductor of heat.
+So, the air trapped in an insulating garment reduces the amount of heat that can escape.
 The more air trapped, the warmer it will be.

 Breathability of Down & Insulated Jackets

-Broadly speaking, the more you wear, the harder it is for sweat to evaporate.
-Heavily insulated jackets are not designed to be 'breathable' – moisture (either as a liquid or gas) can't move easily through several layers of fabric and thick filling.
+The more you wear, the harder it is for sweat to evaporate.
+Heavily insulated jackets are not meant to be 'breathable'.
+Moisture can't move easily through many layers of fabric and thick filling.
 Most of the time this isn’t a problem as you just want warmth, not breathability.

 What about when you're being active in really cold weather?

 When you get moving and create heat, most insulating jackets will quickly become overloaded.
 They don't breathe so you could get hot and sweaty inside if you're walking uphill, running or climbing.
-The classic use for a traditional insulated jacket is for belays; you leave it off while climbing (and exerting energy) and then put it on when at a belay to preserve the heat you’ve built up.
-However, constantly putting on and taking off your jacket throughout the day can be irritating.
+A traditional insulated jacket is classic for belays.
+You leave it off while climbing (and exerting energy).
+Then, you put it on at a belay to keep the heat you’ve built up.
+But, constantly putting on and taking off your jacket throughout the day can be irritating.
 The ideal is to spend the whole day in one set of clothing, keeping you warm (but not too warm!) all day long.

 This technology uses high-loft fibres in a low-density knit.
-The key lies in fibre stability; they are durable enough to withstand use and abuse while combined with open-weave, even air permeable face fabrics.
-The air permeable face fabric allows very small amounts of air to enter through the jacket and cause convective cooling, without cooling you down too much.
+The key lies in fibre stability.
+They are tough enough to withstand use and abuse.
+Open-weave, air-permeable face fabrics combine with them.
+The air-permeable face fabric allows small amounts of air to enter the jacket and cause cooling.
+But, it won't cool you too much.

-Hence Polartec Alpha is intended to work over both 'stop' and 'go' phases, keeping you more comfortable over a wider range of conditions – where most traditional synthetics can only cope with the 'stop' phase.
+Polartec Alpha is meant to work over both 'stop' and 'go' phases.
+It keeps you more comfortable over a wider range of conditions.
+Most traditional synthetics can only cope with the 'stop' phase.
 It also gets a very respectable 'Clo' score showing that its fundamental warmth levels are comparable to the best of the competition.

 Measuring Insulation